21. Go surfing/windsurfing/kitebaording

 25. Take a helicopter tour

 Take an exhilarating ride to witness Maui from a bird’s-eye view.
 The quickest and most exciting way to tour through Maui’s many micro-climates – from the Martian landscape of Haleakala Crater to the verdant East Maui rainforest.
 Touring by helicopter allows you to see loads in just an hour or two, and to fly into otherwise inaccessible areas.
-There are four companies to choose from.
+There are several companies to choose from.

 26. See an out-of-this-world Red Sand Beach